-More and more frequently, cryptocurrency holdings are showing up in the bankruptcy schedules of Debtors.
+Cryptocurrency holdings are showing up in the bankruptcy schedules of debtors with increasing frequency.
 A number of issues can arise in this context, including whether cryptocurrency is included within the meaning of property of the estate, how it should be valued, and how it should be categorized for bankruptcy purposes.
 These issues are, of course, just the tip of the iceberg.

-There is limited case law on the issue of cryptocurrency in the bankruptcy context, but it is clearly an asset that must be disclosed.
-All property of a debtor, no matter the value (see more below on value), must be disclosed in a bankruptcy case.
+Even though there is still very little case law on the issue of cryptocurrency, it is clearly an asset that must be disclosed.
+In a bankruptcy case, all property of the debtor, no matter the value (see more below on value), must be disclosed.

-And even when a cryptocurrency asset can be identified, challenges arise in actually gaining control of the cryptocurrency and realizing value for it.
-The individual in possession of a “private key” can be regarded as the controller of the cryptocurrency held in a digital wallet.
-Therefore, in order to realize the crypto assets held in the digital wallet, a trustee or other insolvency professional will require the cooperation of the debtor to obtain the private key; otherwise the insolvency professional will not have sufficient control over, or access to, the crypto assets in order to realize their value.
+Even if cryptocurrency is properly identified as an asset on the debtor’s bankruptcy schedule, challenges may arise in actually gaining control of the cryptocurrency and realizing its value.
+In fact, the individual in possession of the “private key” is effectively the controller of the cryptocurrency held in the digital wallet.
+For this reason, if a trustee or insolvency professional wants to realize the value of cryptocurrency in the debtor’s digital wallet, the trustee or professional will need the cooperation of the debtor to obtain the private key.
+Otherwise, the trustee or professional will not have sufficient control over, or access to, the cryptocurrency in order to realize its value.

-Cryptocurrency does not fit cleanly into any bucket of exempt assets.
-Precisely what property is exempt in a bankruptcy case varies from state to state.
-In some states, debtors can choose between a set of exemptions defined by state law and a set of exemptions defined by federal law.
+Unfortunately, cryptocurrency does not fit neatly into any bucket of exempt assets.
+Furthermore, the property that is exempt in a bankruptcy case varies from state to state.
+In some states, debtors may choose among those exemptions defined by state law and those exemptions defined by federal law.

-In Texas, for example, with just a few exceptions, state law provides a generous exemption for a debtor’s homestead.
-As long as a debtor did not recently move to the state of Texas, a Debtor has an unlimited homestead exemption under Texas state law.
-However, Texas has no exemption for which cryptocurrency would qualify.
+In Texas, for example, state law generally provides a generous exemption for a debtor’s homestead.
+In fact, the debtor is qualified for an unlimited homestead exemption under Texas state law, as long as the debtor did not recently move to the state.
+However, Texas state law provides no exemption for which cryptocurrency might qualify.

-Exemptions under Federal law, however, include what is known as a “wildcard” exemption.
-The “wildcard” exemption allows a debtor to exempt any property up to a defined value that would not otherwise be exempt.
-At the time of this writing, the wildcard exemption applies to property worth up to $1,325.
-Additionally, if a debtor does not have a homestead, s/he can use up to $12,575 of the unused homestead exemption as part of the wildcard exemption.
-Therefore, a debtor could potentially exempt as much as $13,900.00 in cryptocurrency in certain circumstances.
-Of course, the exemption rules apply individually to each debtor, and therefore a married couple could exempt a much as $27,800.00 in cryptocurrency.
+Exemptions under federal law, however, include what is known as a “wildcard” exemption.
+The wildcard exemption allows a debtor to exempt any property that would not otherwise be exempt up to a defined value.
+At the time of this writing, the defined value was $1,325.
+Additionally, if a debtor does not have a homestead, the debtor can use up to $12,575 of the unused homestead exemption in Texas as part of the wildcard exemption as well.
+Therefore, a debtor could potentially exempt as much as $13,900 in cryptocurrency under certain circumstances.
+Since exemption rules apply separately to each debtor, a married couple could exempt a much as $27,800 in cryptocurrency under certain circumstances.

-Cryptocurrency has characteristics of various forms of assets .
-For starters, cryptocurrency could be classified as cash, as it shares certain characteristics of cash.
-For example, it can easily be exchanged for goods or services.
-However, no country currently recognizes cryptocurrency as legal tender.
+Cryptocurrency possesses the characteristics of various forms of assets .
+For starters, cryptocurrency has many characteristics akin to cash.
+For example, they can both be exchanged for good or services, although there is no known country that currently recognizes cryptocurrency as legal tender.

-Cryptocurrency also has many characteristics akin to financial securities.
-Although cryptocurrency is frequently traded on exchanges, it is not traded on formal stock exchanges and is not recognized as a financial instrument or a negotiable instrument by any government.
+Cryptocurrency also has many characteristics akin to financial securities in that it is frequently traded on exchanges.
+However, it is not traded on formal stock exchanges and is not recognized as a financial instrument or a negotiable instrument by any government.

-Despite the uncertainty, cryptocurrency clearly has a potential value that should be disclosed.
-At a minimum, cryptocurrency should be disclosed in a debtor’s asset schedule as an “other asset.”
+Regardless of its classification, cryptocurrency clearly has potential value that should be disclosed.
+At a minimum, such cryptocurrency should be disclosed in a debtor’s asset schedule as an “other asset.”

 Perhaps the most difficult issue with respect to cryptocurrency is valuation.
-Even if a debtor properly lists the asset; even if it is properly categorized – how is it valued?
-Valuation could determine the ability to exempt all or a portion of the cryptocurrency.
-And yet no clear market exists, and values tend to fluctuate wildly.
-Any trustee faced with the prospect of evaluating a cryptocurrency would likely need assistance with understanding software for a particular cryptocurrency and access to the exchange on which that particular cryptocurrency is traded.
+Even if a debtor properly lists the asset andeven if it is properly categorized, the question remains as to how it should be pvalued.
+Valuation is crucial indetermining how much of the cryptocurrency may be exempted., Yet, no clear market exists, and values tend to fluctuate wildly.
+Furthermore, any trustee faced with the prospect of evaluating cryptocurrency would likely need assistance to understand the software used by that particular cryptocurrency and to access the exchange on which it is traded.

-Just like any other asset, transfers of cryptocurrency assets within two years of a bankruptcy filing could constitute a fraudulent if the necessary elements exist.
-Such a transfer exists if a debtor voluntarily or involuntarily makes such a transfer with actual intent to hinder, delay, or defraud any entity to which the debtor was indebted.
-Such a transfer also exists if a debtor received less than a reasonably equivalent value in exchange for such transfer or obligation and was insolvent at the time of the transfer.
-Valuation once again becomes an issue in determining “reasonably equivalent value”.
+Like the transfer of any other asset, transfers of cryptocurrency within two years of a bankruptcy filing could be deemedfraudulent if the elements of fraud are satisfied.
+More specifically, a transfer is deemed fraudulent if a debtor voluntarily or involuntarily makes a transfer with actual intent to hinder, delay, or defraud any entity to which the debtor was indebted.
+Similarly, a transfer is also deemed fraudulent if a debtor received less than a reasonably equivalent value in exchange for such transfer or obligation and was also insolvent at the time of the transfer.
+For these reasons, valuation is an important issue in determining the “reasonably equivalent value” of cryptocurrency.